Export food, drink and agricultural products

 Check duties, rules and restrictions for your goods in the destination country.

-From 30 April 2024, under the Border Target Operating Model (BTOM), you’ll no longer need a health certificate to import some low-risk POAO from non-EU countries to Great Britain.
-Where this is the case, a certifying officer will no longer be able to rely on a mandatory health certificate for the information they need to certify the goods for re-export.
+You don’t need a health certificate to import some low-risk POAO to Great Britain.
+Where this is the case, a certifying officer cannot rely on a mandatory health certificate for the information they need to certify the goods for re-export.

 If the goods need an EHC to be re-exported, it is your responsibility to provide the certifying officer with the necessary supporting evidence.
 You’ll need to plan well in advance, as it may not be possible to get the supporting evidence after the goods have left the country of origin.